Rakoski/Leetstorer/README.md

-# Leetstorer, Storage App for Leetcode Problems
+# Leetstorer, Storage App for Solved Coding Problems

-This project is a leetcode problem storage web app built using Turborepo, Relay, TypeScript, Node.js, React.js, GraphQL, and MongoDB.
-It allows users to store and organize their leetcode problems they have solved.
+This project is a coding problem storage web app built using Turborepo, Relay, TypeScript, Node.js, React.js, GraphQL, and MongoDB.
+It allows users to store and organize their coding problems they have solved.
 This is meant as a training project for those technologies and woovi's training playground.

 ## Table of Contents